 This conditional structure lets us support complex requirements.
 With the hardcoded values we have here, this example will print Using purple as the background color.

-We can see that if let can also introduce shadowed variables, in the same way that match arms can: if let Ok(age) = age introduces a new shadowed age variable that contains the value inside the Ok variant.
-This means we need to place the if age > 30 condition within that block; we can’t combine these two conditions into if let Ok(age) = age && age > 30 because the shadowed age we want to compare to 30 isn’t valid until the new scope starts with the curly brace.
+You can see that if let can also introduce shadowed variables in the same way that match arms can: the line if let Ok(age) = age introduces a new shadowed age variable that contains the value inside the Ok variant.
+This means we need to place the if age > 30 condition within that block: we can’t combine these two conditions into if let Ok(age) = age && age > 30.
+The shadowed age we want to compare to 30 isn’t valid until the new scope starts with the curly bracket.

-The downside of using if let expressions in this way is that exhaustiveness is not checked by the compiler, whereas with match expressions it is.
-If we left off the last else block and so missed handling some cases, the compiler would not alert us of the possible logic bug.
+The downside of using if let expressions is that the compiler doesn’t check exhaustiveness, whereas with match expressions it does.
+If we omitted the last else block and therefore missed handling some cases, the compiler would not alert us to the possible logic bug.

 while let Conditional Loops

-Similar in construction to if let, the while let conditional loop allows your while loop to run for as long as a pattern continues to match.
-The example in Listing 18-2 shows a while let loop that uses a vector as a stack and prints out the values in the vector in the opposite order they were pushed in:
+Similar in construction to if let, the while let conditional loop allows a while loop to run for as long as a pattern continues to match.
+The example in Listing 18-2 shows a while let loop that uses a vector as a stack and prints out the values in the vector in the opposite order in which they were pushed:

 let mut stack = Vec::new();